 Paintable corner guards offer the perfect customizing solution to match painted interiors and create a cohesive look.
 The paintable corner guard has an orange peel texture designed specifically for optimal paint adhesion, while also providing first-rate protection for wall corners.

 Wallprotex paintable corner guards are surface treated and have the highest ASTM rating for paint adhesion.
+Also the textures are different between the paintable and textured vinyl corner guards.

 What is the texture of the paintable corner guard?

-The paintable corner guard has an orange peel texture designed specifically for optimal paint adhesion.
+The paintable corner guard has an orange peel texture designed specifically for optimal paint adhesion